Written by: Taher Kameli, Esq.

 Judge Roberts’ opinion simply denied the Trump administration’s attempt to dismiss the plaintiffs’ litigation in the Arab American Civil Rights League case; it was not yet a victory for the plaintiffs to cancel the travel ban as set forth by the Proclamation.

 However, the litigation in the case will continue.
-Judge Roberts’ opinion shows the importance for immigrants to have representation by qualified immigration litigation counsel, such as the Law Offices of Kameli and Associates, which has successfully defended the rights of immigrants for many years.
-If you have concerns with the travel ban as set forth by the Proclamation or any other immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for assistance.
+Judge Roberts’ opinion shows the importance for immigrants to have representation by qualified immigration litigation counsel, such as Kameli Law, which has successfully defended the rights of immigrants for many years.
+If you have concerns with the travel ban as set forth by the Proclamation or any other immigration issue, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for assistance.